linuxreader/linuxreader.github.io/linuxreader/ansible/Including and importing Files.md

 #### Importing and Including Task Files {.h4}

-Instead of importing complete playbooks, you may include task files.
+**import_tasks**
+- tasks are statically imported while executing the playbook.

+**include_tasks**
-When you use **import_tasks**, the tasks are statically imported while executing the playbook.
-When you use **include_tasks**, the tasks are dynamically included at the moment they are needed.
-Dynamically including task files is recommended when the task file is used in a conditional statement.
-If task files are mainly used to make development easier by working with separate task files, they can be statically imported.
+- tasks are dynamically included at the moment they are needed.
+- Dynamically including task files is recommended when the task file is used in a conditional statement.
+- If task files are mainly used to make development easier by working with separate task files, they can be statically imported.

 There are a few considerations when working with **import_tasks** to statically import tasks: